platonic-realm/project-zero/Chapter-1/Chapter-1.md

 The separation of user space and kernel space also allows the kernel to control and prioritize access to system resources, ensuring that important processes and tasks are given priority over less important ones.
 This helps to ensure that the system remains responsive and stable, even when running multiple programs concurrently.

 In summary, the concept of user space and kernel space in the Linux operating system is a key feature that helps to ensure the stability, security, and efficient operation of the system by protecting the kernel and its resources from interference or corruption by user programs.

+## init process

+it's important to note that the init process is the first process that is started in userspace, after the kernel has completed its own initialization.

+The init process is responsible for starting other programs and services that are needed for the system to function, and it is typically the parent process of all other user space processes on the system.

+There are different init systems available for Linux, each with its own approach to starting and managing processes.
+Some common init systems include:

+* System V init: This is the traditional init system used by many Linux distributions.
+It uses a series of shell scripts to start and stop services, and to transition the system between different runlevels.

+* Upstart: This init system was developed by Ubuntu and is designed to start services in parallel, rather than sequentially as in System V init.
+It uses event-based triggers to start and stop services.

+* Systemd: This is the most widely used init system in modern Linux distributions.
+It is designed to start and manage services and other processes in a more efficient and reliable way.
+It uses a combination of configuration files and system management daemons to control the system.

+Each init system has its own advantages and disadvantages, and the choice of which init system to use is typically made by the distribution maintainer.

+Our system is simple and doesn't need a fullfledged init system, in this chapter we write a simple script as the init process and in future, we use BusyBox's init funtionalities.

+Now, lets start building.

 ## Step 1: Running the container